Tag Archives: weapon light

 For the price and features, the Lumintop TOOL AA 2.0 is the best AA EDC flashlight currently available.
 I put it through some performance and abuse tests to see if it lives up to that opinion.

-It has 4 modes: low, medium, high, strobe, and a 650 lumens turbo mode if equiped with a 14500 LiON battery.
-But can use any AA cell with a max output of 400 lumens.
+It has 4 modes: low, medium, high, strobe, and a 650 lumen turbo mode if equipped with a 14500 LiON battery.
+This can use a normal AA alkaline cell to provide an output of 400 lumens.

 Black with Lithium Battery Package: https://amzn.to/38Zo5C4